How to Buy a Second Home

 The “why.”
 Take a good look at your reasoning for buying a second home.
 Do you vacation a lot in a certain area and think it will be cheaper to have your own place?
 Are you looking to use it as a future investment?
 Both of these are valid justifications, but thoroughly evaluate the costs.
 In the end, you’ll want to be happier and in good financial shape, too.

 Hire a local real estate agent.
 It can be tricky looking for a home outside your area.
-A local agent can help you get to know the markets in the specific areas you’re looking to purchase.
+An agent can help you get to know the markets in the specific areas you’re looking to purchase.
 You’ll feel better knowing you have a trustworthy resource to turn to when making the big decisions.

 Is it a vacation home?
 You want it to house your family and guests comfortably.
 And make sure the travel time fits your lifestyle.